 - Fat, lard, oil, grease

 - Rhubarb leaves & black walnut tree leaves (these contain toxins that could harm insects: just bin them and they will break down naturally)

 - Compost City is a nice book by a former New York fashion journalist who is now the ‘composting queen’.
-This fun book shows you how to make your own soil in any-sized space.
-You don’t have to worry about back-breaking work, smelly mess or creepy crawlies.
+Rebecca shows how to make compost in any size space, with little effort, no smelly mess or creepy crawlies.
 Ideal if you compost one tea bag, or whole honking barrelfuls of scraps at a time.

 - How to Make & Use Compost is a nice little book on recycled paper, with an A to Z of what you can and can’t add, along with tips on making soil for your community.